RyanGC93/Interview-Study-Guide/Notes/SortingAlgos/README.md

 <details>
 <summary style="text-indent: 20px;"> Overview </summary>

-> - The radix sort algorithm is a non-comparison sort algorithm.
-> - It sorts data based on the digits in the number.
+> - The radix sort algorithm is a non-comparison sort algorithm that sorts data based on the digits in the number.
-> - It is a counting sort algorithm.

 </details>
 <details>